elastic/integrations/packages/ti_cybersixgill/docs/README.md

 # Cybersixgill Webhook Integration

-This integration creates an HTTP listener that accepts incoming HTTP requests from Cybersixgill integration script (provided by Cybersixgill).
+This integration creates an HTTP listener that accepts incoming HTTP requests from Cybersixgill integration script.

+## Logs

+### Threat

-The python script provided by Cybersixgill will usually run on the same host or network as the agent installation, polling the Cybersixgill API and forward the data to filebeat over HTTP(s).
+The Cybersixgill integration works together with a python script provided by Cybersixgill will usually run on the same host or network as the agent installation, polling the Cybersixgill API and forward the data to filebeat over HTTP(s).

-INCLUDE LINK TO Python script and documentation
+The related python script can be retrieved from Github [Here](https://github.com/elastic/filebeat-cybersixgill-integration).

 **Exported fields**